Knowledge of Wild Birds, Mammals, and Herps

 - Know the meaning of the term "Biodiversity", and understand why biodiversity is important to people and wildlife.

-- Understand the importance of the 3 levels of biodiversity: genetics, species and ecosystem or community, and understand the implications of biodiversity loss at each level.
+- Understand the importance of the three levels of biodiversity: genetics, species and ecosystem or community, and understand the implications of biodiversity loss at each level.

 Conservation and Management of Wildlife